coreos/quay-docs/guides/proxy-protocol.md

 ---
 layout: doc
 sublayout: guide
-title: Running Quay.io behind a load balancer
+title: Running Quay behind a load balancer
-reviewed: 2015-06-17T17:11:09-04:00
+reviewed: 2017-04-27T15:17:53-04:00
 ---

-Running an enterprise instance of Quay.io behind a load balancer is often desired for large installations.
+Running an enterprise instance of Quay behind a load balancer is often desired for large installations.
-However, simply putting a load balancer in front of the Quay.io container has some unintended consequences:
+However, simply putting a load balancer in front of the Quay Enterprise container has some unintended consequences:

  * all logged IP addresses will be the IP of the load balancer
  * since the TLS-termination is done by the container, you can't use both a load balancer and HTTPS.